These low-carb chocolate-covered strawberry cheesecake bars are the on-the-go keto-friendly dessert of your dreams! Try them and see for yourself!!

-These Low-Carb Chocolate-Covered Strawberry Cheesecake Bars are a perfect way to enjoy the decadence of a delicious berry cheesecake PLUS chocolate without eating a bajillion grams of sugar.
+These dessert bars are a perfect way to enjoy the decadence of a delicious berry cheesecake PLUS chocolate without eating a bazillion grams of sugar.

 Eating a low-carb diet does not mean low-in-flavor treats!
 I follow a ketogenic diet and am a firm believer that enjoying low-carb desserts is both allowable and AWESOME.

 This recipe, in particular, is a surefire way to show someone new to a ketogenic way of eating that desserts can be both low-carb AND delicious!

 These Low-Carb Chocolate Covered Strawberry Cheesecake Bars Are Perfect Make-Ahead Recipe